 - Cottage nearby: Dail na Mara, sleeps 4

 Where: East Princes Street Gardens, Edinburgh

-Due to popular demand, this Christmas market now runs for seven weeks in the bustling heart of Edinburgh.
-Boasting a brilliant location centrally positioned on Princes Street, you can enjoy pretty views over to Old Town and the iconic Edinburgh Castle.
+This Christmas market runs in the bustling heart of Edinburgh.
+Boasting a brilliant location centrally positioned on Princes Street, you can enjoy pretty views over to Old Town and iconic Edinburgh Castle.
 With no limit to how long you stay, this market is the perfect place to soak up a festive atmosphere whilst enjoying tasty treats like freshly made crepes, gingerbread, sugar-coated churros, marshmallow sticks and rich hot chocolate.
 The stands selling hand-made crafts, leather bags and jewellery offer the perfect solution for unique gifts whilst the ‘Johnnie Walker Bothy Bar’ welcomes you in for a cosy mulled wine and a place to rest the legs.

 - Highlight: The Big Wheel – try it at night time to get twinkling views of the capital city.

 - The easiest way to get there: Waverly Station is very close, so we suggest travelling into the city by train or bus.
 Parking is limited and time will be wasted trying to find a spot!

 Where: Innerleithen, Scottish Borders

 A slightly smaller event, but by no means less magical, Traquair House in Innerleithen bedecks its walls in a way that is reminiscent of the Victorian era to bring you and the kids a day of Christmas merriment.
 Traditional wreaths, mantle dressings, hanging stockings, Christmas trees and pillar candles are all things you would expect to see during this day-long event in the oldest inhabited house in Scotland.